gemoc/monilog/README.md

 	}
 ```

-Both of these expressions are written using the MiniExpr language, which is available [here](https://github.com/gemoc/miniexpr/).
+Both of these expressions (and all other expressions in the examples thereafter) are written using the MiniExpr language, which is available [here](https://github.com/gemoc/miniexpr/).

 #### Temporal Conditions